 When Forbes became the Governor General, the Philippines officially embraced polo with the birth of the Manila Polo Club.

-The Club was established on November 27, 1909 in Calle Real, Pasay.
+The Club was incorporated on August 18, 1909 and the Club's original location in Calle Real, Pasay was inaugurated on November 27 of the same year.
 The original clubhouse was burned to the ground during the war.
 In the 1950s, the Club was rebuilt where it currently stands.

 In 1977, the Club assumed its proprietary classification and membership has evolved through the years.
 At present, there are six kinds of members.
 These are: proprietary members, associate members, life members, courtesy members, special guest members and honorary members.